CMSgov/dpc-static-site/common/docsV1.md

      -H 'Content-Type: application/fhir+json' \
      -X GET</code></pre>

-### List a specific Practitioner
+### List a specific practitioner
-The Practitioner endpoint also supports a GET /Practitioner operation where you can supply an NPI number and receive the Practitioner resource.
-You will use this to identify a Practitioners’ system ID based off of an NPI when adding a Patient and/or creating a Group.
+The Practitioner endpoint also supports a GET /Practitioner operation where you can supply an NPI number and receive the Practitioner Resource.
+You will use this to identify a Practitioners’ DPC ID based off of an NPI when adding a practitioner and/or creating a group.

 #### Request: